Applying Artificial Neural Networks (ANNs) for Linear Regression: Yay or Nay?

 And that’s what we will be taking a look at here.

-In this blog post, not only will we take a brief look at each of the concepts, but we will even shift our focus towards the benefits of using ANNs for linear regression as well as some real-life examples.
+In this blog post, not only will we take a brief look at each of the concepts, but we will even shift our focus towards the benefits of using artificial neural network for regression as well as some real-life examples.

 Let’s dive in.